phalcon/documentation/docs/application-cli.md

     exit(1);
 }
 ```

 In the code above, we use our console object and call `handle` with the calculated parameters.
-The CLI application will do the necessary routing and dispatch the task and action requested.
-If an exception is thrown, it will be caught by the `catch` statements, and errors will be displayed on the screen accordingly.
+The CLI application will
+do the necessary routing and dispatch the task and action requested.
+If an exception is thrown, it will be caught by the

-## Exceptions
-Any exception thrown in the `Phalcon\Cli\Console` component will be of type `Phalcon\Cli\Console\Exception`, which allows you to trap the exception specifically.
+`catch` statements, and errors will be displayed on the screen accordingly.

 ## Tasks

 Tasks are the equivalent of controllers in an MVC application.
-Any CLI application needs at least one task called `MainTask` and a `mainAction`.
-Any task defined needs to have a `mainAction` which will be called if no action is defined.
+Any CLI application needs at least one task called
+`MainTask` and a `mainAction`.
+Any task defined needs to have a `mainAction` which will be called if no action is
+defined.
 You are not restricted to the number of actions that each task can contain.

 An example of a task class (`src/Tasks/MainTask.php`) is: